ministryofjustice/staff-infrastructure-smtp-relay-server/README.md

 *In the event of disaster recovery for the SMTP Relay Server it is recommended to roll forward with a fix than to roll back.
 If a rollback is still required, follow the steps in this guide*

-The SMTP service has no persistent data which means that the code which is stored in the repositories is all that is needed to bring the service back online.
+The SMTP service has no persistent data to restore in the event of disaster recovery as it is relaying emails from one destination to another.
+The configuration for the SMTP Relay Server is stored as parameters in Systems Manager (SSM) Parameter store and set in the various places it is required as defined in the terraform code.
+As a result the code which is stored in the repositories is all that is needed to bring the service back online.

 ## Prerequisites

-- Complete the prerequisites steps [here](https://github.com/ministryofjustice/staff-infrastructure-smtp-relay-server#prerequisites)
+- Complete the prerequisites steps in the [Technical Guide](#technical-guide-).
 - Access to the existing AWS account with [AWS BYOIP](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-byoip.html) addresses in order to be able to send on mail to ExchangeOnline/GoogleWorkspace.
 If this is not possible the new Elastic Public IPs will need to be replaced on `mail-relay.staff.service.justice.gov.uk` PTR records within Route53 else mail delivery will fail.
 - If account has lost attachment to transit gateway then `push` access to the [transit gateway repo](https://github.com/ministryofjustice/deployment-tgw).